It happened. You broke the promise and now you need to know the cleaning process for how to clean soccer cleats.

 Post-practice or match, just bang your cleats together to get rid of excess dirt and mud.
 Remove any obvious dirt clumps with a brush or even your hands before putting them in your soccer bag or backpack.
 You may even want to keep a plastic bag with your soccer essentials to place extra-dirty cleats.

 When you get home, you can finish deep cleaning your cleats.

 2. Remove and Clean Laces and Soles

-Clean laces help make your cleats look like new, and clean soles keep odors away.
+Clean laces help make your cleats look new, and clean soles keep odors away.

 While you cannot put your cleats in the washing machine (see #1 no-no below), using a washing machine is an effective way to clean the laces and soles.
 Unthread your laces and remove the soles, if possible.
 Secure them in a pillowcase, tied at the top, or use a special mesh bag to keep them together.

 Run the cycle on cold/delicate and remove promptly.